fntechgit/summit-registration-lite/README.md

 ## IMPORT:

-import RegistrationLiteWidget from 'summit-registration-lite';
+import RegistrationLiteWidget from 'summit-registration-lite/dist';

-import 'summit-registration-lite/index.css';
+import 'summit-registration-lite/dist/index.css';

 ## DEBUG:
 You can pass this hash on url to override current time, time must be in this format and on summit timezone